Mick Beale: Rangers in talks with QPR boss to discuss manager's job at Ibrox

-QPR grant Rangers permission to speak to Mick Beale who is understood to be interested in the Ibrox job; Giovanni van Bronckhorst was sacked by the Scottish Premiership side after one year in charge; Watch Rangers vs Hibernian live on Sky Sports on December 15
+Mick Beale will hold further talks with Rangers in Glasgow on Monday; QPR granted Ibrox club permission to open negotiations; Beale is understood to be interested in returning to Ibrox; watch Rangers vs Hibernian live on Sky Sports on December 15

-Rangers are in talks with QPR head coach Mick Beale over the vacant managerial role at Ibrox, after being granted permission to open negotiations from the Loftus Road club.
+QPR boss Mick Beale will hold further talks with Rangers in Glasgow on Monday over the vacant managerial role at Ibrox, Sky Sports News understands.

+It means the 42-year-old will not take training at Loftus Road after being granted permission to continue negotiations with the Scottish Premiership side.

-Sky Sports News understands Beale is keen on the prospect of becoming Rangers' 18th permanent manager and has maintained good relations with Rangers since his departure as coach last November.
+Sky Sports News understands Beale is keen on the prospect of becoming Rangers' 18th permanent manager and has maintained good relations with the club since his departure as coach last November.

 The 42-year-old was a part of Steven Gerrard's backroom team that won the club's 55th top-flight title in 2021 before leaving for Aston Villa.